 Arrival in the city

 So the traveling begins with the evening train to Dublin.

 Oven dried drawing

-The journey to Rome seems to be becoming an important factor in the development of this drawing so before this traveling drawing sets off, I reckon it should first be firmly grounded here outside in the Irish countryside by absorbing the autumn rains.
+The journey to Rome seems to be becoming an important factor in the development of this drawing so before this traveling drawing sets off, I reckon it should first be firmly grounded here outside in the Irish countryside by absorbing the autumnal rains.

 100 x 70 initial drawing